-Charles W. Siragusa has the education, credentials, legal experience, and practical experience you need to represent you as a seller or buyer of real estate in the Chicago metropolitan area.
+Charles W. Siragusa has the education, credentials, legal experience, and practical knowledge you need to represent you as a seller or buyer of real estate in the Chicago metropolitan area.

 Charles W. Siragusa graduated from Northwestern University and then obtained his Juris Doctor law degree, cum laude, from Northwestern University School of Law.
-Charles W. Siragusa has been admitted to the Illinois Supreme Court, has a license to practice law in Illinois, and has been admitted to the United District Court for the Northern District of Illinois.
+He has been admitted to the Illinois Supreme Court, has a license to practice law in Illinois, and has been admitted to the United District Court for the Northern District of Illinois.
 He is also licensed in Illinois as a title agent.

-Real estate sales lawyer Charles W. Siragusa is familiar with all of the legal requirements for closings in Chicago and the cities, towns and villages in the Chicago metropolitan area.
-In addition, he has represented individuals and businesses in contested commercial lawsuits in Illinois, and in other states, in state court and federal court, and has tried lawsuits in those courts.
-As a result, he knows what must be done to keep his clients out of court, but if the worst happens, he will vigorously represent his clients in court.
+As an experienced real estate sales lawyer, Charles W. Siragusa is familiar with all of the legal requirements for closings in Chicago and throughout the surrounding metropolitan area.
+In addition, he has represented individuals and businesses in contested commercial lawsuits in Illinois and other states, and has tried lawsuits in state court and federal court.
+As a result, he knows what must be done to keep his clients out of court – but if the worst happens, he will vigorously represent his clients in court.